remoteworklibrary/remoteworklibrary.io/content/posts/instant-feedback.md

 draft: true
 ---

-Sometimes it is important to get feedback from colleagues during a meeting, workshop or in the middle of the working day.
-There are excellent tools for getting input quickly and easily.
+Sometimes it is important to get instant feedback from colleagues during a meeting or a workshop or in the middle of the working day.
+There are excellent tools to get input quickly and easily.

 <!--more-->

 ## What is it and why use it?

 "A smile often says more than a thousand words".
-A simple honest smile is an instant feedback, for example on a decision made in a meeting.
-What might be simple in a meeting room quickly becomes a challenge in a video call or in an asynchronous communication via email or messenger.
-In this case you always have to explicitly aks for feedback, often during a meeting to make the right decisions to have an agreement for the next steps.
+A simple and honest smile is an instant feedback, for example on a decision made in a meeting.
+What might be simple in a meeting room quickly becomes a challenge in a video call or in an asynchronous communication via e-mail or messenger.
+In this case you always have to explicitly ask for feedback, e.g. during a meeting to make the right decision or to have an agreement on the next steps.

 ## How to do it?

 ### Thumbs up

-In small meeting rounds it is easiest if you explicitly add a short feedback question with each decision: How do you feel about the decision?
+In small meetings it is easy to explicitly add a short feedback question with pre-defined answers: How do you feel about the decision?
 Thumbs up, thumbs down or ok?
-We call these polls "Flash Light Polls" and they are most easily comparable as a mix of *Traffic Light Polls* and *Muddiest Point* ([CATs]({{< relref "#tools" >}})).
-In a second round participants who have shown their thumbs down can briefly explain their disagreement in one sentence and propose a compromise solution.
-The goal of this exercise is to enable the moderator to quickly measure the confidence of all participants on a topic.
+We call these polls "Flash Light Polls" and they are comparable to a mix of *Traffic Light Polls* and *Muddiest Point* ([CATs]({{< relref "#tools" >}})).
+After giving their answer, participants who have shown their thumbs down can briefly explain their disagreement in one sentence and propose a compromise solution.
+The goal of this exercise is to enable the moderator to quickly measure the confidence of all participants on a certain topic.

-In a remote meeting, such a survey can be technically implemented very quickly:
+During a remote meeting, such a survey can be technically implemented very quickly:

-* In a video conference, each participant holds their thumb or a [traffic light]({{< relref "#tools" >}}) card into the camera.
+* In a video conference, each participant holds his/her thumb or a [traffic light]({{< relref "#tools" >}}) card into the camera.
-* Some video conferencing tools offer features for non-verbal communication.
+* Some video conferencing tools offer features for non-verbal instant feedback.
 For example [Zoom]({{< relref "#tools" >}})

 {{< figure src="/img/polls-zoom-nonverbal-feedback.png" caption="Zoom non-verbal communication icons" >}}

 ### Polls

-If you don't like analog polls so much, you can use a bunch of digital tools for Instand Feedback polls.
+If you don't like analog polls so much, there are also many digital tools for instant feedback polls.

 #### Video Conferencing Polls

 Good video conferencing tools have poll features integrated in their clients.
-As a moderator you have the possibility to create polls in your pre-meeting preperation and also export the results after the meeting.
+As a moderator you can create polls before the meeting and export the results afterwards.

 The first video shows how you can create surveys with zoom and use them in a meeting: